FlintHill/SUAS-Competition/sda_viewer/readme.md

 Using a combination of an [Apache webserver](https://www.apache.org/) with a [PHP](https://php.net/) extension (and a [MySQLi library](https://php.net/manual/en/book.mysqli.php) included), [MySQL database](https://www.mysql.com/), Javascript (consisting of [JQuery](https://jquery.com/) and [LeafletJS](http://leafletjs.com/) libraries included), we have created viewer that allows see—in realtime—the position of our team's drone, obstacles, waypoints, and more.

-DESCRIPTION OF WHY THIS IS REQUIRED.
-You see.

 This is used by Flint Hill's Animus Ferus Team in the AUVSI SUAS Competition.

 ### Setup and Configuration ###